Last revision: 21/06/2023

 A disciplinary procedure is a formal course of action which specifies how an employer can deal with an employee's unacceptable, poor or improper conduct.
 The document will:

-It is important for an employer to specify in writing any and all disciplinary procedures which are applicable to employees and workers.
-It is a legal requirement to do so under the Employment Rights Act 1996.
+An employer needs to specify in writing any disciplinary procedures which apply to employees and workers.
 Where this information is not set out within a contract of employment or contract for work, the employer is allowed to refer the worker or employee to a separate document.
 This document may therefore be used to fulfil this purpose.

 Given that the above requirements apply to both workers and employees, the employer will therefore need to consider making a policy for both groups of staff members.
 However, an employer will generally wish to create a separate policy document for the two types of staff members.
 This is because the two groups have different rights.
 Furthermore, there a worker may be able to argue they have the status of an employee where they are subject to the same policies and procedures as those who have employee status.
 More information about determining a person's employment status, and the different rights of workers and employees, may be found on the government website.